-Benzodiazepines rapidly help control certain manic symptoms in bipolar disorder until mood-stabilizing drugs can take effect.
+Benzodiazepines rapidly help control certain manic symptoms -- such as restlessness, agitation, or insomnia -- in bipolar disorder until mood-stabilizing drugs can take effect.
 They are usually taken for a brief time, up to two weeks or so, with other mood-stabilizing drugs.
-They may also help restore normal sleep patterns in people with bipolar disorder.

 Benzodiazepines act quickly and bring on a sense of calmness.
 They can sometimes cause lightheadedness, slurred speech, or unsteadiness.